 Iowa Quit Claim Deed Form

-Formatting standards (§ 331.606B(1)): For the Deed to be recorded by the County Recorder, it must uphold specific formatting standards set by state law.
-For example:
+Formatting (§ 331.606B(1)): For the form to be approved by the County Recorder, it must uphold specific formatting standards set by state law.
+They are:

-- Any preprinted text must be a minimum of eight (8) point in size and have a maximum of no more than twenty characters and spaces per inch (§ 331.606B(b)).
+- Any preprinted text must be a minimum of eight (8) points in size and have a maximum of no more than twenty (20) characters and spaces per inch.

-- The first (1st) page of the Deed must have a top margin of at least three inches (3″) of vertical space from left to right for the Recorder to use.
-All other margins must be at least three-fourths of one inch (3/4″) (§ 331.606B(f)).
+- The first (1st) page of the form must have a top margin of at least three inches (3″) of vertical space from left to right for the Recorder to use.
+All other margins must be at least three-fourths of one inch (3/4″).

-- The name, address, and telephone number of the preparer of the Deed*,
+- The name, address, and telephone number of the preparer of the deed* (typically the Grantor),

 - The taxpayer’s name and complete mailing address,